150 Richland Campground to 'Hidden Hollow' on the OHT

 near road in 'Hidden Hollow'

 The loop I hiked today starting on the Ozark Highlands Trail for three miles then about 200 yards off-trail down to the road, and finally almost two and a half miles back on Falling Water Road to the campground totaled 5.5 miles with 872 feet of elevation change.
 Although parts of the trail were rough and the walk on the road maybe a little mundane, overall I had a great time in the great outdoors.
-For a map and statistics chart of today's hike see: (151 Falling Water Creek to Hidden Hollow).
+For a map of today's hike see: (151 Falling Water Creek to Hidden Hollow).

 Stay on NC5070 up the mountain to the 3-way intersection near the northwest corner of Richland Creek Wilderness.
 Here veer to the left on NC 5080, stay on NC 5080 passing Iceledo Gap then Dickey Junction.
 Then you'll cross the county line where the road changes names to Searcy County 1, perhaps better known as Forest Road 1205 or Falling Water Road.
 Continue south to the campground entrance right after crossing Richland Creek on the concrete bridge.
 From where the pavement ends in Bass to Richland Creek Campground is about 14 miles.